You Should Sweat The Small Stuff

 With consumer behavior changing, 73% of a business’s traffic is now taking place off their website.
 The smallest content is becoming the most important, such as updating store hours and phone numbers.
 Companies need to update all the customer endpoints that matter, which is different from SEO.

 Jeff’s book, The Everywhere Brand, with co-author Jay Baer (also the author of Talk Triggers), discusses how brands are going to have to be everywhere.
 The challenge is how they will control their appearance around the web.
 You can download The Everywhere Brand ebook or watch a YouTube video on The Everywhere Brand with Jay Baer and Jeff Rohrs (31 min)

 As for future trends, Jeff is watching the use of voice.
 Voice refers to voice commands or voice as discovery.
 AI is also growing, such as in visual search with Google Lens and Google Photo.
 More than 85% of Americans are using AI in services like Uber and Google.
 Jeff believes you can’t control UI and AI, but you can manage the info it has about your company.

-If you liked this podcast, you might also enjoy our interview with Patrick Campbell with ProfitWell on Growth, Pricing and SaaS or Justin Mares, Co-Author of Traction
+If you liked this podcast on managing your brand, you might also enjoy our interview with Patrick Campbell with ProfitWell on Growth, Pricing and SaaS or Justin Mares, Co-Author of Traction

 GET THE LATEST RESOURCES